inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 Any type of field can be added as a sub field which allows you to create and manage very customized data with ease!

 A typical situation where we use the repeater field is when creating a testimonials section.
 A testimonials section can have any number of testimonials.
 A repeater field will typically include a picture of the testimonial, the name and the text, and often also color pickers for name and text.
-Another use case for a repeater field could be a slideshow, with any number of picuter each with an overlaying text.
+Another use case for a repeater field could be a slideshow, with any number of pictures each with an overlaying text.
 ###Using Flexible Fields
 The flexible content field acts as a blank canvas to which you can add an unlimited number of layouts with full control over the order.
 Each layout can contain 1 or more sub fields allowing you to create simple or complex flexible content layouts.
 The difference between a flexible field and a repeater field is subtle but important.
 A repeater field is the same field group repeated again and again a number of times.
 A flexible field is a number of field groups that can be combined in any order, any number of times.
 Thanks to the power of the flexible field the various sections of a template can be combined in any order and number, allowing the user to create a short landing page or a very long sales page with the same template.
 Typically, the sections that you don't want to be part of a flexible field are the header (if there is one) and the footer because they have a fixed position.
 ###Vertical Align Of Images And Videos
 When there's an area with an image and a text next to each other, sometimes it's a good idea to have them vertically centered in order to create a better sense of harmony.
 Vertically centering elements is challenging also for experienced CSS developers.
-The following lines of code that reach the scope if the browser support CSS 3.
+The following lines of code reach the scope if the browser support CSS 3.
 The code must be added inside the `<style>` tags at the top of the page, or inside the separate CSS file if you choose to use one.
 ```css
 .vertical-center {
     position: relative;